UNDERSTANDING POLICE COERCION

 COERCIVE POLICE TACTICS

-Common coercive tactics police choose to employ include:
+Common coercive tactics police choose to employ in police brutality cases often include:

 - Abuse of both rank and power